 Midi length is very hard to look good on women of any height, and they are for sure challenging if you already have short legs.

-It’s not that they will never look good on shorter girls, it’s just that you need to make sure your top is just the right length to create a body proportion that balance out the midi skirts and look pleasant to the eye.
+It’s not that they will never look good on shorter girls, it’s just that you need to make sure your top is just the right length to create a body proportion that balances out the midi skirts and look pleasant to the eye.

 Like the midi skirts, midi length dresses can also make your legs look cut-off.

 Because they fall below your knees, the eye is only going to see part of your calves, therefore, they can easily make you look shorter than you actually are!

 Again, it’s not that short girls should never wear midi dresses, but it’s critical to choose the RIGHT midi dress, such as one with a slit.

 When the midi dress has a slit, the eye can get a peek of the legs when you are walking, which will visually extend your legs and counterbalance that “cut-off” effect” from the midi length.

 Square Toe Shoes

 Something a lot of women don’t realize is how shoe choices affect how tall your body looks.

 Square-toe shoes are best to be avoided if you don’t want to shorten your leg line.

 The problem that arises with both of these shoe shapes is they create a harsh stop at the toe that, in turn, creates the illusion of a shorter leg.

 Shoes with more of a pointed-toe shape are much better alternatives because they give the foot the visual of more vertical space, lengthening the body.